EkeneMyke/alx-zero_day/README.md

-My first readme and i love it
+My first readme and i love it.